Why Cassette Tapes Refuse to Die: 2026 Edition

 Cassettes were dominant in the ’80s and early ’90s — before CDs, then MP3s, then streaming, shoved them into obscurity.

 But the format never vanished.
-A DIY scene — known as cassette culture — carried the torch.
+A DIY scene carried the torch.
 From the ’70s to ’90s, artists swapped handmade tapes like sonic zines.
+Tapes might not sound as good as records but they are exceptionally cheap - still.

 Through the 2000s and early 2010s, tapes lived in thrift stores, noise collectives, and Bandcamp mailers.
 Quiet, but alive.